Eoic/Boids/README.md

         pip install -e '.[dev]'
         ```
         * The `-e` flag installs the project in "editable" mode.
 Changes you make to the source code will be immediately effective without needing to reinstall.
         * `.[dev]` installs the main package dependencies and the extra dependencies specified under the `[dev]` section in `pyproject.toml`.
-These usually include tools for testing, linting, formatting, etc.
+These include tools for testing, linting, formatting, etc.

 ## Usage